Depo Provera Lawsuit Settlements

 How Depo Provera Works

 Depo-Provera contains a special type of synthetic hormone called progestin.
-This hormone prevents pregnancy by blocking the release of eggs during ovulation and thickening cervical mucus to prevent sperm from reaching the egg It also thickens the mucus lining of the cervix which helps keep out sperm.
+This hormone prevents pregnancy by blocking the release of eggs during ovulation and thickening cervical mucus to prevent sperm from reaching the egg.
+It also thickens the mucus lining of the cervix, which helps keep out sperm.

 When administered consistently, Depo-Provera is over 99% effective in preventing pregnancy.
 This is why it is so wildly popular.
 Although primarily designed and approved as a contraceptive, it is also commonly prescribed for managing other gynecological conditions.
-For instance, Depo-Provera is frequently used to alleviate symptoms associated with endometriosis, providing patients relief from pain and discomfort.
+For instance, Depo-Provera is frequently used

 Study Links Depo-Provera to Brain Tumors